 In addition, LBRC seeks to create meaningful social events to encourage residents to get to know each other.
 Throughout the year, events big and small are planned for kids, families, and adults.

 We ask for a small donation to support our activities.
-Residents can email our membership chair, Jen Moore, at email@example.com or join and pay below through Pay Pal.
+Residents can email our membership chair, Emmanuel Ramirez at firstname.lastname@example.org or join and pay below through Pay Pal.

 LBRC is a 501 (c) (3) organization, and donations are tax deductible to the full extent of the law.